mayombeboboto/Cloud_tutorial/README.md

 * docker run = docker create + docker start commands What happens is whenever you run: "docker run", it actually first create the image then start it.
+    E.g: docker start hello-world -> This yields an ID docker create -a ID.
+    Note that -a helps keep track of the output.

 * docker start container-id:  runs the container command but not in interactive fashion.
     * Note that the command in question is the one the container ran.